 The probate court found, as affirmed by the appellate court, that the trustee had seriously undervalued trust property as reported to the IRS on the estate’s estate tax return.
 On the estate tax return, the reported value was $2.5 million, and the trial court received testimony that the date of death value was $10.5 million.
 Although the remedial measures that were taken to correct the underreporting were not entirely specified in the opinion, the probate court found, as affirmed by the appellate court, that the trustee should be surcharged for $2.1 million in expenses incurred in remediation.
 One expense that was mentioned were the fees incurred in doing a like kind exchange, which was necessitated by the underreported value of the property.

-The appellate court affirmed an award of $2.1 million of surcharge, disgorgement of $1.3 in attorney and trustee fees, and interest, totaling over $5.3 million.
+The appellate court affirmed an award of $2.1 million of surcharge against the trustee for breach of trust, disgorgement of $1.3 in attorney and trustee fees, and interest, totaling over $5.3 million.
 Trustees owe a fiduciary duty to the beneficiaries, not to themselves – a very expensive lesson learned.